 - Write a script, use professional equipment, film many takes and edit carefully.

-- It is a great way of making a specific application for a single company - and what you can do for them.
+- Resume videos are a great way to make a specific application for a single company — and what you can do for them.

 We hope the guidance provided here will help you to succeed.
 Seeing you on a video resume can make it easier for a potential employer to imagine you working for them one day.